spaghettipanda/Rake_Management_Automator/README.md

-# TROC PAS Rail Review Data SAP Automation / Email Generator
+# TROC PAS Rail Review Data SAP PM02 Automation / Email Generator

-A script to automate downloading rake data and email generation
+A script to automate downloading rake data and email generation to HLO.

+To save time from the usual manual process.